ghosthamlet/stressgrid/README.md

 - generators are enabled to connect to port 8000 of the coordinator;
 - generators are enabled to connect to your target instances.

 When using the CloudWatch report writer, you will need AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables, or your EC2 instance should have an IAM role associated with it.
-The only required permission is cloudwatch:PutMetricData.
+The only required permission is `cloudwatch:PutMetricData`.
 You also may add CW_REGION to the environment to specify in which region you would like to see the metrics.

 # Running the generator(s)